isomerpages/ura-lkywcp/pages/subscribe.md

 permalink: /subscribe/
 ---

-##### Subscribe to our monthly newsletter to get the latest news of the Prize, useful feature articles on city-related issues and lessons from leading cities from around the world.
+##### Subscribe to our monthly newsletter to get the latest news and city-related feature articles in your inbox.
 One-click unsubscribe at anytime.

 ###### ![Subscribe](/images/subscribe.jpg/)**Illustration** © Stories/ Freepik.com